MirkoDinapoli/MirkoDinapoli/README.md

 - 🧑🏻‍🎓Bachelor Degree in Computer Engineering at [PoliTO](https://www.polito.it/)
 - 📖currently attending Master Degree in Artificial Intelligence and Data Analytics at [PoliTO](https://www.polito.it/)

-Here I will share my journey in the world of AI and data analytics.
+Here I will share my journey in the world of software development and data analytics.